pedrohlopesnvp/sap_note_scanner/README.md

 - Ensure there is a folder named **"coleta"** in the same directory.
 - The application requires **SAP credentials** and a list of notes to be analyzed.
-- At the end of execution, a **TXT file** will be generated inside the **"coleta"** folder with all the prerequisites that would take you a long time to find.
+- At the end of execution, a **TXT file** will be generated inside the **"scanner"** folder with all the prerequisites that would take you a long time to find.

 ### 📌 Installation